 The 2026 NAEP Reading Framework can guide the development of instruments to capture the proposed contextual variables by anticipating how students with different background experiences will interpret what is being asked of them.
 This approach to assessment acknowledges that reading is a complex process shaped by many factors.
-Factors may include how social and cultural practice influences how readers approach, engage with, and make meaning from texts (Mislevy, 2019; Lee, 2020; Moje & Luke, 2009; NASEM, 2019; Pacheco, 2015, 2018).
+Factors may include how social and cultural practice influences how readers approach, engage with, and make meaning from texts (Mislevy, 2019; Moje, Afflerbach, Enciso, & Lesaux, 2020; Moje & Luke, 2009; NASEM, 2019; Pacheco, 2015, 2018).
 Readers' values, beliefs, experiences, and ways of communicating and thinking are all shaped by their everyday experiences (Lee, 2007, 2016a).
-Readers' histories of engagement with texts also affect how often they read, the types of texts they read, and their purposes for reading (Cazden, 2002; Heath, 1983, 2012; Lee 1993, 2005; 2020; Phillips Galloway et al., 2020).
+Readers' histories of engagement with texts also affect how often they read, the types of texts they read, and their purposes for reading (Cazden, 2002; Heath, 1983, 2012; Lee 1993, 2005; 2020; Phillips Galloway, Brown, & Uccelli, 2020).

-The 2026 NAEP Reading Framework envisions an integrated and coherent system of reporting.
 This reporting system would include research-based contextual variables that form an interrelated network intended to capture reader and environmental characteristics.
-Taken together, the network of contextual variables is intended to (a) correlate with performance on the outcome measure of reading comprehension, (b) be malleable (that is, influenced by differences in school and community settings), and (c) comply with the provision of the NAEP law that prohibits assessment of personal or family beliefs and attitudes.
+Taken together, the network of contextual variables is intended to a) correlate with performance on the outcome measure of reading comprehension, b) be malleable (that is, influenced by differences in school and community settings), and c) comply with the provision of the NAEP law that prohibits assessment of personal or family beliefs and attitudes.
 Specific questionnaire items and process data queries are selected or created to address the variables in light of each one's potential contribution to the whole.